garystafford/amazon-nova-canvas-prompting-assistant/README.md

 ### Prompt Parameters

 - Prompt Template: Breaks down prompt input into separate aspects: subject, action, environment, lighting, style, and camera position
-- Prompt Samples: Provides sample prompt as a reference
+- Prompt Samples: Provide sample prompts as a reference
-- Prompt Negation: Checks for the use negation words in the prompt and issues a warning
+- Prompt Negation: Checks for the use of negation words in the prompt and issues a warning
 - Prompt Length: Confirms the prompt is within the maximum character length
-- Negative Prompt Samples: Provides sample negative prompt as a reference
+- Negative Prompt Samples: Provide sample negative prompts as a reference

 ### Image Configuration

-- Image Size and Aspect Ratio: Easy-to-use controls for pre-selected image sizes and aspect ratios, or custom sizes
+- Image Size and Aspect Ratio: Easy-to-use controls for pre-selected image sizes and aspect ratios or custom sizes
 - Image Size: Confirms the image is within the maximum total pixel size limit
 - Image Aspect Ratio: Confirms the image is within the maximum aspect ratio limit
 - Image Dimensions: Confirms the image is within the minimum and maximum pixel width and height limits
-- Image Display and Saving: Both displays the generated image and saves them to a local directory
+- Image Display and Saving: Both display the generated image and save them to a local directory

 ## UI Preview